 External Ids for CACNG2 Gene

 The protein encoded by this gene is a type I transmembrane AMPA receptor regulatory protein (TARP).
 TARPs regulate both trafficking and channel gating of the AMPA receptors.
 The AMPA subtype of ionotropic glutamate receptors are ligand gated ion channels that are typically activated by glutamate released from presynaptic neuron terminals and mediate fast neurotransmission in excitatory synapses.
 TARPs thus play an important role in synaptic plasticity, learning and memory.
 Mutations in this gene cause an autosomal dominant form of cognitive disability. [provided by RefSeq, Jul 2017]

 GeneCards Summary for CACNG2 Gene

 CACNG2 (Calcium Voltage-Gated Channel Auxiliary Subunit Gamma 2) is a Protein Coding gene.
 Diseases associated with CACNG2 include Mental Retardation, Autosomal Dominant 10 and Autosomal Dominant Non-Syndromic Intellectual Disability.
-Among its related pathways are Cardiac conduction and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity and Fc-GammaR Pathway.
 Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity and ionotropic glutamate receptor binding.
 An important paralog of this gene is CACNG3.

 UniProtKB/Swiss-Prot for CACNG2 Gene